robinstoffer/microhh2/README.md

 Your directory should contain a file named `microhh` now.
 This is the main executable.

-Running an example case
+Running the moser600 DNS test case used by Stoffer et al. (2020)
 -----------------------
 To start one of the included test cases, go back to the main directory and  open the directory `cases`.
-Here, a collection of test cases has been included.
-In this example, we start the `drycblles` case, a simple large-eddy simulation of a dry convective boundary layer.
+Here, the high-resolution DNS `moser600` case and the corresponding LES case with ANN SGS model `moser600_lesNNrestart` have been included.
+We start with the DNS `moser600` case, the high-resolution direct numerical simulation of turbulent channel flow used by Stoffer et al. (2020).

-    cd cases/drycblles
+    cd cases/moser600

 First, we have to create the vertical profiles for our prognostic variables:

-    python drycblles_input.py
+    python moser600_input.py

 Then, we have to copy or link the `microhh` executable to the current directory.
 Here we assume the executable is in the build directory that we have created before.